takuti/takuti.me/_content/en/note/why-information-grows.md

 lang: en
 title: The Locality of Information and Technology
 images: [/images/why-information-grows/macro-to-micro.png]
-keywords: [localized, products, networks, macro, trust, cooperation, omplex, knowledge, micro, society]
+keywords: [localized, products, networks, macro, trust, omplex, cooperation, knowledge, micro, society]
-recommendations: [/note/finding-the-mother-tree/, /note/internet-for-the-people/,
+recommendations: [/note/finding-the-mother-tree/, /note/dividual-in-recsys/, /note/internet-for-the-people/]
-  /note/annual-review-2021/]
 ---

 Information, technology, and inherently everyone's life are highly contextualized and localized.
 Understanding the simple fact would bring a dramatic shift in how we see the world.
 In particular, reality tells us the importance of characterizing our world without suppressing the identity of its elements.